zaneriley/project-timeline/README.md

 ### Limitations and known issues

-**Watching JSON data when doing `$ gulp` or `$ gulp watch`**
+**Live updating when making edits to JSON data when doing `$ gulp` or `$ gulp watch`**

 Running `$ gulp`, which opens up Brower-Sync and Gulp Watch, does not work with our JSON data.
 This is because Node.js caches require()'s and therefore doesn't see the data update.
 I haven't found a good way to clear the cache or bring in the JSON data any other way.
+It should be an easy fix.
 Pull requests welcome.